 TIME’S UP secured 4 Percent Challenge pledges from more than 100 major players in the entertainment industry, including individuals like Armie Hammer, Brie Larson, Jennifer Garner, Jennifer Lopez, Jordan Peele, Reese Witherspoon, Tracee Ellis Ross, and studios such as Amazon, Universal, MGM Studios, Paramount Pictures, and Warner Bros.
 Entertainment.

 The 4 Percent Challenge

 And it’s working.
-Based on an analysis by the Annenberg Inclusion Initiative at USC, at least 12 of the top 100 films of 2019 will have had a female director, more than twice as many as 2018 and higher than any year they measured since 1980.
+Based on an analysis by the Annenberg Inclusion Initiative at USC, 12 of the top 100 films of 2019 had a female director, more than twice as many as 2018 and higher than any year they measured since 1980.